jupiter-jazz/atomkraft-nuke/README.md

 What can you find here?
 -----------------------

-This repository is for AtomKraft/NUKE related resources, mostly here you will find:
+This repository is for AtomKraft/Nuke related resources, mostly here you will find:

 - example .nk files for Nuke/NukeX
-- AtomKraft .h header files
+- AtomKraft SDK (.h header files and so on -- when available)
 - .sl (RSL) shading code snippets to load in AtomShader & use as references
 - sample .sdl (RSL, compiled) shaders to load in AtomShader
 - sample 3D models